Summer 2017 Newsletter

 30 Smoke-Free Days Event

 From July 10 to August 9, 2017, NCI and the Centers for Disease Control and Prevention’s Office on Smoking and Health (OSH) are partnering on 30 Smokefree Days, an online Facebook event that supports people who want to quit smoking.
 Throughout the 30-day event, participants will receive links to quit resources, quit tips, encouragement, milestone badges, and exclusive video content with words of advice from Tips From Former Smokers™ participants.
-In addition, Tobacco Cessation Research Branch Program Directors Yvonne Hunt and Erik Augustson and other NCI staff will host livestream Facebook Live events throughout the initiative that will cover specific topics relevant to cessation, provide guidance on successful quit skills, and answer smokers’ questions.
+In addition, Tobacco Cessation Research Branch Program Directors Yvonne Prutzman and Erik Augustson and other NCI staff will host livestream Facebook Live events throughout the initiative that will cover specific topics relevant to cessation, provide guidance on successful quit skills, and answer smokers’ questions.

 New Tutorials on Preparing and Submitting an NIH Grant Application